The Negotiation Paradox

 What to Expect

-The process begins with a Strategy Call -- a focused evaluation where Dr. Ceruto assesses the compensation situation you are navigating, identifies the neural pattern most likely affecting your negotiation performance, and determines whether neuroscience-based negotiation optimization is the appropriate intervention.
+The process begins with a Strategy Call.
+This is a focused evaluation where Dr. Ceruto assesses the compensation situation you are navigating.
+She identifies the neural pattern most likely affecting your negotiation performance and determines whether neuroscience-based negotiation optimization is the appropriate intervention.

 The protocol moves from neural pattern assessment through targeted recalibration of the specific circuits involved.
-For time-sensitive situations -- an offer in hand with a decision window -- Dr. Ceruto's methodology is designed to produce measurable shifts in negotiation posture within the timeline the situation demands.
+For time-sensitive situations — offer with decision deadline — Dr. Ceruto’s methodology is designed to produce measurable shifts in negotiation posture within the timeline the situation demands.

 Each engagement is calibrated to your specific compensation context.
-The precision of the neural intervention is what distinguishes this from conventional negotiation preparation, and it is what produces outcomes that extend beyond a single transaction into a permanently recalibrated approach to compensation conversations.
+The precision of the neural intervention is what distinguishes this from conventional negotiation preparation.
+It produces outcomes that extend beyond a single transaction into a permanently recalibrated approach to compensation conversations.

 References